pravega/pravega/documentation/src/docs/deployment/run-local.md

 ## Docker Compose (Distributed Mode)

-Unlike other options for running locally, the docker compose option runs a full Pravega install in distributed mode.
+Unlike other options for running locally, the docker compose option runs a full deployment of Pravega in distributed mode.
 It contains containers for running Zookeeper, Bookkeeper and HDFS.
 Hence Pravega operates as if it would in production.
 This is the easiest way to get started with the standalone option but requires additional resources.

 To use this we need to have Docker `1.12` or later versions.